dnebing/liferay-hashing/modules/passwd-encryption-updator/README.md

 The only problem is, well, that it only changes *if* your users actually change their password.

-You can force this by setting all User entities password reset required flags, that will force them to change their password when they log in, but boy, isn't this a bad UX?
+You can force this by setting all User entities password reset required flags and clear their current passwords (to prevent reuse of the old algorithm), that will force them to change their password when they log in, but boy, isn't this a bad UX?

 I mean, when you are authenticating, Liferay knows to use the hash algorithm originally used to